 Ammiel Y. Swinney: Director of Human Resources and Admissions.
-Mrs. Swinney is a retired Army Veteran with over 13 years' experience in human resources.
+Mrs. Swinney is a retired Army Veteran with over 13 years of experience in human resources.
 She is qualified in matters that pertain to Veteran benefits.
-She is an alumna of Liberty University and holds a Bachelor of Science degree in Business Administration with a focus in entrepreneurship.
-She pursues a Master of Business Administration (MBA) with a focus in entrepreneurship from Fayetteville State University.
+She holds a Bachelor of Science degree in Business Administration with a focus in entrepreneurship from Liberty University.